Tribler/py-ipv8/doc/basics/identity_tutorial.rst

 You will learn how to use the IPv8 attestation *HTTP REST API*.
 This tutorial will use ``curl`` to perform HTTP ``GET`` and ``POST`` requests.

+This document will cover the basic flows of identification.
+If you plan on using real identity data, you will need to familiarize yourself with the `the advanced identity controls <../../further-reading/advanced_identity>`_.

 Files
 -----